 Go through the exercise with your kids about social groups in your life and list what you get versus what you give up.
 Here are a few examples:

 - Religion: Being a member of a religion, you might agree to give up things like alcohol or personal time to attend a service.
 You might also agree to give up certain foods while living a certain dietary code.
 Often religious people say that they gave up their old life.
 In return people hopefully live a happier life, have needed structure or gain a support group.

 - Educational Class: I took a photography class in high school (school on its own requires that you give up a lot of freedoms).
 As a shy kid, I liked to stay quiet and lay low in the back of the classroom.
 But the teacher required each person to present a photo during class and explain how they set their camera and what inspired them.
 In addition, we had to follow some strict rules using the dark room like turning off enlarger lights and not wasting the chemicals to expose the film (yes, we actually developed film).
 If we didn’t follow the rules, we would be kicked out of the class.
 I had to go out of my comfort zone by talking to the class and giving up some freedoms–but I did it because I loved the overall experience so much.

 If John Locke were alive to see the United States today, I think he would be utterly amazed by the success that started as an experiment based on his ideas.
 He would probably be thrilled to see how the Constitution protects individual rights, that we have representation and that we can have peaceful discourse about the role of government.

 When I talked about the social contract with my kids, I wanted them to take away a couple things.
-One, that it exists, is always-changing and they need to be vigilant about making sure it is balanced.
+First is that it exists, is ever-changing and they need to be vigilant about making sure it is balanced.
 It’s very tempting for people to give up too many rights to government for a promise of other benefits.
 And lastly, that any time they get to consider supporting a law or a social policy that they should ask the question, “what freedoms do we give up and what do we get in return.”